AymericFerreira/spine_article/README.md

 # Analysis pipeline

-The analysis pipeline is similar to our previously published work : https://github.com/SaghatelyanLab/clusterAnalysis We added a script (kde.py) to generate the Kernel Density Estimation (KDE).
+The analysis pipeline is similar to our previously published work : https://github.com/SaghatelyanLab/clusterAnalysis We added a script (kde.py) to generate the Kernel Density Estimation (KDE) and a script (piecharts.py) to generate the piecharts and the related statistical tests.

 # Notes :